Frequently Asked Questions

 My pet is missing.
 What should I do?

 Where do I report a stray animal?

-Does Regional Animal Services of King County (RASKC) investigate and respond to nuisance wildlife problems or pick up dead or injured wildlife?
+Does Regional Animal Services of King County (RASKC) investigate and respond to nuisance wildlife problems?

 No. RASKC has jurisdiction over domestic animals, such as cats and dogs, and livestock such as horses.
 Wildlife falls into the jurisdiction of the Washington State Department of Fish and Wildlife.
 This includes deer, raccoons, coyotes, cougars, and bears.
 Contact the Washington State Department of Fish and Wildlife at 425-775-1311 for wildlife-related issues or visit wdfw.wa.gov (external link).